GeoSta-K/uninhabited-island-map/README_Eng.md

 ##Citation
 If you use this dataset, please cite the following article:
-> Park, J.-C., Kim, S.-H., & Kim, W.-Y. (2025).
+> Park, J., Kim, S., & Kim, W.-Y. (2025).
 "A Study on Improving Geographic Information of Uninhabited Islands through Polygon-Based Data Construction".
-Journal of the Korean Cartographic Association.
+Journal of the Korean Cartographic Association 25(1). p.23-36. https://doi.org/10.16879/jkca.2025.25.1.023.